Modern Slavery Policy Statement

 3 Due Diligence and our Supply Chain

-Vysus recognise that the challenge of ensuring modern slavery is not committed throughout our supply chain is not only to communicate clearly but also to anticipate, identify, control and manage any such risks and impacts, although as an engineering and technical consultancy business we consider the risk of Modern Slavery existing within our business and supply chain to be low.
+Vysus recognises that the challenge of ensuring modern slavery is not committed throughout our supply chain is not only to communicate clearly but also to anticipate, identify, control and manage any such risks and impacts, although as an engineering and technical consultancy business we consider the risk of Modern Slavery existing within our business and supply chain to be low.
 Therefore, we take a risk-based approach to assessing the likelihood of the existence of Modern Slavery within our supply chain and have proportionate controls and mechanisms in all stages of our operations cycle.

 A non-exhaustive example of Vysus suppliers include the provision of contingent labour and other service providers, travel related providers, airlines, hotels and other travel service providers, facilities, IT and IS related goods and services.